Approximation of weak geodesics and subharmonicity of Mabuchi energy, II: $\epsilon$-geodesics: The uniform Positive lower bound

 for almost everywhere $y\in [0,1]$ and all $\l$ large.

 Furthermore, the gap phenomenon (either we have $f> \k_0$ or $f =0$ almost everywhere ) must be satisfied on $X_y$ for almost everywhere $y \in [0,1]$.

-Up to this point, all conditions in Proposition (\ref{prop-nd-001}), possibly except $\mu(P\bigcap X_y)>0$, are satisfied on such a slice $X_y$ and a subsequence $f_\l$.
+Up to this point, we have picked up a general fiber $X_y$ and a subsequence $f_{\l}$ (possibly depends on $y$) such that the new sequence $f_{\l}|_{X_y}$ satisfies all conditions in Proposition (\ref{prop-nd-001}), possibly except $\mu(P\bigcap X_y) > 0$.
 Then for almost everywhere $y\in [0,1]$, from our induction hypothesis, we conclude that either one of the following two cases happens:

 \begin{enumerate}

 \item[(1)]

 $f> \k_0$ almost everywhere on $X_y$;